cedar: Optimized and Unified Machine Learning Input Data Pipelines: Optimization and Dynamic Scaling

 However, if the output buffer is below a threshold, a bottleneck exists.
-The \texttt{Optimizer} will attempt to scale-up the parallelism for the bottleneck \texttt{Pipe} $p_b$.
+The \texttt{Scaler} will attempt to scale-up the parallelism for the bottleneck \texttt{Pipe} $p_b$.
 It identifies $p_b$ by examining the set of all \texttt{Pipes} which were statically assigned a non-\textit{base} \texttt{Variant}, $P^*$, which represents \texttt{Pipes} that benefit from offloading.
-First, the \texttt{Optimizer} examines the prefetch buffer of all $p \in P^*$ that are currently offloaded (i.e., non-\textit{base}), selecting the $p$ with the smallest buffer below a threshold.
-If no such \texttt{Pipes} exist (e.g., if all $p \in P^*$ are mutated to the \textit{base} \texttt{Variant}), the \texttt{Optimizer} examines all $p \in P^*$ with \textit{base} \texttt{Variants} and selects the $p$ with the largest $lat_{base}(p)$ -- the largest speedup opportunity.
-Given $p_b$, the \texttt{Optimizer} will increase its parallelism by a unit, potentially mutating $p_b$ back into a non-\textit{base} \texttt{Variant}.
-If the backend's resources are exhausted, the \texttt{Optimizer} will scale down another \texttt{Pipe}, selected randomly, with the same \texttt{Variant} as $p_b$.
+First, the \texttt{Scaler} examines the prefetch buffer of all $p \in P^*$ that are currently offloaded (i.e., non-\textit{base}), selecting the $p$ with the smallest buffer below a threshold.
+If no such \texttt{Pipes} exist (e.g., if all $p \in P^*$ are mutated to the \textit{base} \texttt{Variant}), the \texttt{Scaler} examines all $p \in P^*$ with \textit{base} \texttt{Variants} and selects the $p$ with the largest $lat_{base}(p)$ -- the largest speedup opportunity. \shep{ Given $p_b$, the \texttt{Scaler} will iteratively increase its parallelism by a unit until throughput plateaus, potentially mutating $p_b$ back into a non-\textit{base} \texttt{Variant}.
+If the backend's resources are exhausted, the \texttt{Scaler} will scale down another random \texttt{Pipe} with the same \texttt{Variant} as $p_b$.
+The \texttt{Scaler} periodically runs (e.g., every minute), scaling resources to meet throughput demands. }

-The \texttt{Optimizer} continuously performs tuning with a fixed interval (e.g., 1 minute), ensuring that the minimal set of resources are utilized to meet input data throughput demands.
-Because the \texttt{Optimizer} uses \systemname's \texttt{Execution} interface, \systemname's auto-tuning policy can be easily extended to account for various deployment scenarios (e.g., to dynamically allocate resources for multiple jobs across a cluster).
+\shep{The \texttt{Optimizer}'s static passes (Section~\ref{sec:optimizer_static}) are responsible for exploring the complex optimization space presented in Section~\ref{sec:optimizations_space}.
+Meanwhile, the \texttt{Scaler} is responsible for scaling the resources used to execute the optimized execution plan in order to meet throughput demands.
+While alternative methods such as Bayesian Optimization~\cite{cal21:li_rambo} or simulated annealing~\cite{ipdps04:juedes_heuristic} could be applied to scaling, we find that the \texttt{Scaler}'s hill-climbing approach is a simple and effective solution.
+This is because as we increase the parallelism (and thus throughput) of a \texttt{Pipe}, we can apply Amdahl's Law~\cite{afips67:amdahl} to model the throughput of the entire pipeline (as in Section~\ref{sec:optimizer_static}), resulting in a concave function with respect to parallelism.
+A similar concave speedup function has long been used to scale parallelism for cases ranging from multicore processors~\cite{computer08:hill_amdahl, sigmetrics09:yao_extending-amdahl} to datacenter workloads~\cite{hpca18:zahedi_amdahl, thesis:berg}.
+We evaluate the \texttt{Scaler} in Section~\ref{sec:eval_scaling_caching}, and Figure~\ref{fig:scaling} experimentally validates this model.}